Table of Contents

 Please review our hardware requirements page to ensure you have everything you need to set up your capture stage and that your computer has all the outlined specifications.
 We cannot guarantee specifications that don't match what's on that page specifically.
 Also, ensure your PC is setup in accordance with our installation requirements found at the top of the Capture Suite documentation here.

 The best environment for capturing is an open room with matte solid color walls that are a neutral infrared tone which that allows you to have about 5-10 feet between the setup and the walls.
+The closer you are to walls, the higher the chance that multi-path interference will affect your calibration and capture quality, especially if compounded with other issues such as poor lighting sources.
 The goal is to have limited invalid pixels (black pixels) in the depth view of all cameras.
 Your environment should also not have glass and objects that reflect infrared.
 In addition, bright spots that can be seen in the infrared view of the cameras should be reduced / eliminated.
 A matte grey rug may be able to be laid down to reduce calibration issues.
 Your capture area should not have visible windows which allow sunlight in.
 Sunlight will impact the cameras in a negative way and can cause calibration and quality issues.
 Curtains can solve this issue.
 Your capture room should be kept between 10 and 25 celsius; preferably somewhere in the middle and not too close to the bounds.

 If the background of your environment has a large amount of invalid pixels (black pixels within the red squares of the image below), depth noise can become an issue.
 This can not only affect your calibration results, but also the quality of your content even if your calibration looks great.
 In the image below with the red 'x', the red squares show invalid areas in the environment.
 Enshrouding your environment in matte grey curtains can help reduce this issue.